trampgeek/jobe/README.md

 to reference the JOBE_SERVER, e.g. by replacing *localhost* with its IP number, and re-run the tester with the same command from the client machine.

+## Using Jobe

+Usually Jobe is used as a server for Moodle CodeRunner questions.
+So once jobe has been installed and tested with `testsubmit.py` it can be used by CodeRunner questions by plugging the Jobe server hostname into the CodeRunner administrator settings, replacing the default value of `jobe2.cosc.canterbury.ac.nz`.

+However, Jobe can also be used standalone.
+The `testsubmit.py` program shows how it can be invoked from a Python client.
+There are also two other simpler clients provided in this repository: `simpletest.py` and `minimaltest.py`.
+Note that the POST request
+payload must a JSON object with a *run_spec* attribute as specified in the document *restapi.pdf*.
+For example, the following POST data runs the classic C "Hello World" program:

+    {"run_spec": {"language_id": "c", "sourcefilename": "test.c", "sourcecode": "\n#include <stdio.h>\n\nint main() {\n    printf(\"Hello world\\n\");\n}\n"}}

+The POST request must have the header

+    Content-type: application/json; charset-utf-8

+and should be sent to a URL like

+    localhost/jobe/index.php/restapi/runs

+For example, the following Linux `curl` command runs the C Hello World program:

+    curl -d '{"run_spec": {"language_id": "c", "sourcefilename": "test.c", "sourcecode": "\n#include <stdio.h>\n\nint main() {\n    printf(\"Hello world\\n\");\n}\n"}}' -H "Content-type: application/json; charset-utf-8"  localhost/jobe/index.php/restapi/run

 ## Updating Jobe